-The Common Shares are listed on the Nasdaq Global Market Exchange (the 'Nasdaq"), under the symbol "AUPH" and on the Toronto Stock Exchange (the "TSX"), under the symbol "AUP".
-On May 28, 2020, the last trading day prior to the filing of this Prospectus, the closing price of the Common Shares was US\$15.37 on Nasdaq and CDN\$21.18 on the TSX.
+The Common Shares are listed on the Nasdaq Global Market Exchange (the 'Nasdaq'), under the symbol "AUPH" and on the Toronto Stock Exchange (the "TSX"), under the symbol "AUP".
+On June 16, 2020, the last trading day prior to the filing of this Prospectus, the closing price of the Common Shares was US\$15.88 on Nasdaq and CDN\$21.58 on the TSX.

-All information permitted under securities legislation to be omitted from this Prospectus will be contained in one or more prospectus supplements (each, a "Prospectus Supplement") that will be delivered to purchasers together with this Prospectus.
+All information permitted under securities legislation to be omitted from this Prospectus will be contained in one or more prospectus supplements (each, a "Prospectus Supplement") that, subject to an exemption from the delivery requirements, will be delivered to purchasers together with this Prospectus.
 Each Prospectus Supplement will be incorporated by reference into this Prospectus for the purposes of securities legislation as of the date of the Prospectus Supplement and only for the purposes of the distribution of the Securities to which the Prospectus Supplement pertains.
 You should read this Prospectus and any applicable Prospectus Supplement carefully before you invest in any Securities issued pursuant to this Prospectus.